pippim/pippim.github.io/mserve.md

 # Introduction

+This Music Player entertains you with animated graphics, VU meters and scrolling lyrics.
-mserve.py, called with `m` from the command line or a desktop shortcut is a powerful Music Player with functions to encode CDs with track titles using MusicBrainz database.
-It will also get lyrics from the internet and let you synchronize them in real time by simply clicking each line as it is sung.
+It includes functions to encode CDs with track titles using MusicBrainz database.
+It will get lyrics from the internet and let you synchronize them in real time by simply clicking each line as it is sung.

 The `mserve.py` Music Player program can be accessed on the [Pippim mserve Repository 🔗](https://github.com/pippim/mserve/blob/main/src/mserve.py).

+`mserve.py` is called with `m` from the command line or a desktop shortcut.

 ---